shaspitz/arb-bot/README.md

-### Anatomy of bot.js -- TODO: update from recent refactors, most functionality is in bot helpers.. docstrings there are fine. but a quick TLDR of overall idea is better here.
-The bot is essentially composed of 5 functions.
-- *main()*
-- *checkPrice()*
-- *determineDirection()*
-- *determineProfitability()*
-- *executeTrade()*

-The *main()* function subscribes to swap events from both Uniswap & Sushiswap, and loops until the user kills the process.

-When a swap event occurs, *checkPrice()* is called, this function will query the current price of the assets on both Uniswap & Sushiswap, and return the **priceDifference**.

-Then *determineDirection()* will determine the order of exchanges to execute token swaps.
-This function will return an array, **routerPath**.
-The array contains Uniswap & Sushiswap's router contracts.
-If no array is returned, this means the **priceDifference** returned earlier is not higher than the **PRICE_DIFFERENCE** threshold defined in the .env file.

-If **routerPath** is not null, then *determineProfitability()* determines whether there is a potential arbitrage or not, and returns a boolean indicating this decision.

-If *determineProfitability()* returns true, *executeTrade()* is called, where we make our call to the custom arbitrage contract to perform an arb trade.
-Afterwards a report is logged, and the bot resumes monitoring.

 ### Simple Strategy Overview
 The first-pass strategy implemented is only a simple example with two hardcoded ERC20 tokens.
 Note that profitable strategies may require more complexity.